integeraxis/png2mcm/README.md

 - If you don't know any image editor these are some good ones: Microsoft paint, [Pixelorama](https://orama-interactive.itch.io/pixelorama) (online or download), [Piskel](https://www.piskelapp.com/p/create/sprite/) (online editor),
 - Warning: The only colors you can use are gray(#7F7F7F), black(#000000) and white(#FFFFFF) (Do not change the red lines!)
 - Don't try to change the betaflight logo, you can upload your own logo in Betaflight-configurator.
+- There's also a [font file with the gray background removed](font-bg-removed.png)  (makes the font easier to edit if your image editor supports multiple layers).
+Watch out, this file doesn't work with png2mcm out of the box, you need to still add the gray(#7F7F7F) background yourself.

 ### Exporting:
 - Open png2mcm and click "Open a Betaflight font .png" and open the font you just made.